Geometric analysis of a truncated Galerkin discretization of fast-slow PDEs with transcritical singularities: Introduction

 In order to deal with the loss of hyperbolicity at $u=0=v$, we employ the blow-up method at each Galerkin level.
 More precisely, we can still carry out a blow-up transformation for each truncated Galerkin system where $u_k=0=v_k$ for all $k > k_0$.
-This leads to an infinite sequence of blown-up problems with growing dimensions of the spherical blown-up space, which converges to a Banach manifold~\cite{Lang1} as $k_0\ra +\I$, in this case an infinite-dimensional sphere~\cite{AbrahamMarsdemRatiu}.
+This leads to an infinite sequence of blown-up problems with growing dimensions of the spherical blown-up space, which converges to a Banach manifold~\cite{Lang1} as $k_0\ra +\I$, in this case an infinite-dimensional sphere~\cite{AbrahamMarsdemRatiu} corresponding with an appropriate $L^2$ space.
+The dynamics on this limiting object of the blown-up phase spaces are very challenging to describe: Considering the intricacies of infinite-dimensional fast-slow systems as discussed in the previous paragraph, such a sequence $k_0 \to \infty$ will generally entail $\varepsilon \to 0$ for the corresponding slow manifolds to be tracked and, hence, not necessarily give perturbation results.
+We will discuss in what sense first order approximations of $S_{\txta, \varepsilon}^{-,k_0}$, and its counterparts in blow-up coordinates, satisfy a fully infinite-dimensional description for our specific example.

-In the following, we make the crucial steps carrying out this infinite-dimensional limiting blow-up by studying the entire family of truncated Galerkin systems~\eqref{eq:mainPDE_Galerkin} using ODE blow-up methods.
-An important ingredient in this process is to also view the parameter $a\in\R$ specifying the domain as a dynamic variable within the blow-up.
-Furthermore, studying the limiting PDE systems entails that we have to prove approximation properties of finite-dimensional ODEs on manifolds converging to an infinite-dimensional system on a Banach manifold.
-This requires careful a-priori bounds on sequences of blow-up problems and their invariant manifolds.
-In the geometric process, we also identify within each chart of the blow-up construction limiting PDEs of independent interest such as a free boundary problem in the entry and exit charts, while recovering a more traditional, yet nonlocal, scalar reaction-diffusion problem with polynomial nonlinearity in the scaling chart.
+In the following, we are studying the entire family of truncated Galerkin systems~\eqref{eq:mainPDE_Galerkin}, using ODE blow-up methods, yielding the tracking of slow manifolds $S_{\txta, \varepsilon}^{-,k_0}$ around the non-hyperbolic singularity.
+An important ingredient in this process is also to view the parameter $a\in\R$ specifying the domain as a dynamic variable within the blow-up.
+This derives from the fact that the parameter $a$ enters the Galerkin ODEs \eqref{eq:mainPDE_Galerkin} via the eigenvalues $\lambda_k$.
+Hence, this parameter now appears in addition to $\varepsilon$ such that finding an appropriate desingularization has to involve control of $a$.
+On a related note, we also identify within each chart of the blow-up construction related PDEs of independent interest such as a free boundary problem in the entry and exit charts, while recovering a more traditional, yet nonlocal, scalar reaction-diffusion problem with polynomial nonlinearity in the scaling chart.